windingtree/org.id-directories/scripts/tools/README.md

 ## deploy

 Usage: `cmd=deploy <PROPERTIES>`

 Manages contracts deployments.

 Parameters:
 - `name=<CONTRACT_NAME>`
   Contract name to deploy or upgrade

 - `from=<SENDER_ACCOUNT_ADDRESS>`
   Account address that should be used to signing transactions

+- `tag=<DEPLOYMENT_TAG>`
+  Deployment tag.
+Allowing to create a special tagged deployment of the contract

 - `initMethod=<INITIALIZER_METHOD_NAME>`
   Name of the contract initializer method name.
 Optional.
 Default value: "initialize"

 - `initArgs=<INITIALIZER_ARGUMENTS>`
   Initializer arguments separated by comma.
 Optional.

 In the `initArgs` or `upgradeArgs` there are can be used special template such as `[OWNER]` and [PROXY_ADMIN].
 These templates will be replaced with values obtained at run time by their values. `OWNER` and `PROXY_ADMIN` are the addresses of contracts instances from the OpenZeppelin upgradeability framework used in this solution.

 As result of initial deployment of the contract will created a project confiruration file with following content:

 ```json
 {